rmrs/react-native-settings/README.md

 2. Setting is disabled for the entire device.

-This way we can prompt the user to go to the correct place in the settings application and make sure our application is aware if the user disables/enables a setting or denies/grants a permission.
+This way we can prompt the user to go to the correct place in the settings application and make sure our application is aware that the user disables/enables a setting or denies/grants a permission.

 Currently we've only added a way to extract the 'location' setting.